srta-raimee/srta-raimee/README.md

 ## Hey there, I'm Larissa Raimee ⋅˚₊‧ ୨୧ ‧₊˚ ⋅

 ### About me:
-A passionate Computer Science senior, intern @ It4us and Machine Learning researcher.
+A passionate Computer Science senior, CyberSecurity intern at It4us and Machine Learning researcher.
 Also, I love to play piano, learn new languages (currently imparando l'italiano) and, of course, make the difference wherever I am!

 ### Technologies & Tools I work with: